 16 November 2022

-How to change a flat tyre is one of those life lessons that will probably only come in handy a few times, but when the time comes, it really pays to know how.
+Knowing how to change a flat tyre is one of those life lessons that may only come in handy a few times, but when those times come, it can really pay off.

-Auto Service Technician Robert Richardson teaches how to change a tyre quickly and safely without having to call for help.
-Check out the video for the step-by-step process and how you can get yourself back on the road in no time.
+Auto Service Technician Robert Richardson shows how to change a flat tyre quickly and safely on your own.
+Check out the video for the step-by-step process and see how, with the right tools and a little bit of know-how, you can easily get yourself back on the road in no time flat.

 Danielle: A flat tyre or puncture is never great news, especially when you are on a busy highway or in traffic.